 - 1 cup garbanzo beans (soak overnight if using dried)

-- 1 lb lamb or beef (stew meat cut into cubes)
+- 1 lb lamb or beef (stew meat cut into 2 inch cubes)

 - 2 tbsp olive oil